Recover at Route 50 CrossFit

 7. Reduces Stress

-Tips for Your Sauna and Cold Plunge Routine
+Tips for Your Sauna Routine

 Most importantly, keep a water bottle nearby so you can stay hydrated throughout your contrast therapy routine.